-On July 1, 2019, the Company signed a new lease agreement for the lease of its office space at its corporate headquarters in San Jose, California for an additionalthree years.
-The lease agreement includes space on the first floor of the building that had been previously subleased.
+On July 1, 2019, the Company signed a new lease agreement for the lease of its office space at its corporate headquarters in San Jose, California for an additionathree years.
 Upon expiration of the original lease on September 30, 2019, the new monthly lease payment starting October 1, 2019 was \$52,970 and is subject to annual escalations up to a maximum monthly lease payment of \$64,941.